mahadeokhamgal/interview_questions/Mean_100.md

     console.log(childFun());

 2. Explain the difference between `var`, `let`, and `const`.
-    `var` - both redeclaration and reassignment is possible. before ES6.
-Doesn't enter TDZ.
+    `var` - 1. both redeclaration and reassignment is possible.
+2.before ES6.
+3. Doesn't enter TDZ.
+4. function scope.
-    `let` - no redeclaration possible, reassignment is possible.
+    `let` - 1. no redeclaration possible, reassignment is possible.2.
 Introduced in ES6.
-Enters TDZ.
+3. Enters TDZ.
+4. Block scope.
-    `const` - no redeclaration or reassignment possible.
-Introduced in ES6.
-Enters TDZ.
+    `const` - 1. no redeclaration or reassignment possible.
+2. Introduced in ES6.
+3. Enters TDZ.
+4. Block scope.

 3. What is the event loop in JavaScript?
+    `Event loop is a fundamental part of JavaScript’s concurrency model, It checks for call stack and if it's empty, if it's empty it moves tasks from Task Queues(Macro and Micro) into call stack`
+    - **Micro** - Promise callbacks, queueMicrotask.
+    - **Macro** - I/O tasks, timers (setTimeout, setInterval), and events.

 4. What is a promise in JavaScript, and how do you use it?
+    `Introduced in ES6, are a better way of handling async operations which help overcoming callback hell issue in callback async programming, Promise is an object that provides eventual resolution or rejection to async task.
+Promise has 3 states named - Pending, resolved, Rejected`
+    - Promises are handled using .then and .catch syntax.

 5. What is a callback function, and how does it work in JavaScript?
+    -
 6. What is the difference between `==` and `===` in JavaScript?
 7. What is hoisting in JavaScript?
 8. What is the difference between synchronous and asynchronous execution?